3 HAND STEPHEN

 PictureStephen with his guitar and "sculptural percussion" instrument in the cover photo for his digital album, "The Three-Handed Man".

-We are pleased to announce the release of The Three-Handed Man, which has 5 reissued songs from the 1988 cassette of the same name.
+The Three-Handed Man has 5 reissued songs from the 1988 cassette of the same name.
 It was recorded by Doug Daniels in his Eugene, Oregon home studio way back when, and features Stephen Cohen- voice, acoustic guitar, and his original sculptural percussion instrument, with guest appearances by James Thornbury- harmonica on "The Dusty Old Freight Train", Joe Kasik- bamboo flute on "New England Leaves", and Kate Waterbury- voice on "This is a Test".
 Sadly, everyone involved in the album but Stephen has passed away in the last 11 years.
-They are all dearly missed. download the album on Bandcamp
+They are all dearly missed. download the album on Bandcamp listen to the album on Spotify

 above: Stephen plays his original, homemade 1 String Thing instrument above: musical sculpture and spoken word by Stephen. cameo by Ally the Cat

-above: Stephen performs with pianist Yuan-Chen Li and vocalist Maeve Stier at the Classic Pianos Recital Hal in Portland, Oregon in 2018
+above: Stephen performs with pianist Yuan-Chen Li and vocalist Maeve Stier at the Classic Pianos Recital Hall in Portland, Oregon in 2018

 below: What's Wrong on miniature guitar The Road West on acoustic guitar below: Read the lyrics and hear the original version of Stephen's song,